dreyco676/Crowd-Sourced-Truth/README.md

 ## <img src="repo-assets/logo-banner.svg" align="center">

-**A companion to the talk "Crowd-Sourced Truth: A Field Guide for Community Data Collection in Hostile Environments"**

 When official narratives don't match what communities are seeing on the ground, grassroots organizations turn to crowd-sourced data to fill the gaps.
 But good intentions alone don't produce reliable data.
 This repo provides resources to plan and execute a community driven data collection effort.

 ---